 Note to any readers: this page comes out of informal sessions in the UCLA Phonetics Lab on how we should be doing ANOVA.
 I am not a statistician – not even a statistics teacher – so don’t take my word for anything here; but I have tried to convey as best I can what I’ve read.
 This isn’t an intro to statistics, and assumes you already know something about ANOVA.
-For general review, here are two websites that looked good:

 Analysis of variance: